pmandros/fodiscovery/README.md

 ## How to compile

-Currently the project is using a snapshot version of RealKD, therefore compiling will be available soon.
+Currently the project is using a snapshot version of RealKD, therefore compiling is not currently available

 ## Info